agporto/markdown-cv/index.md

 `2020-Present` Associate Editor at Methods in Ecology and Evolution.

 ## Expert Reviewer Service
-`Journals`_PLOS Computational Biology, Scientific Reports, Methods in Ecology and Evolution, Proceedings of the Royal Society B, 	Evolution, Journal of Biogeography, Ecology and Evolution, Journal of Morphology, PyOpen Sci, Journal of Zoology, 	Current Zoology, Revista Argentina de 	Antropología Biológica, Journal of Zoological Systematics and Evolutionary Research, Zoological letters_.
+`Journals`_PLOS Computational Biology, Scientific Reports, Methods in Ecology and Evolution, Communications Biology, The American Naturalist, Proceedings of the Royal Society B, 	Evolution, Journal of Biogeography, Ecology and Evolution, Journal of Morphology, PyOpen Sci, Journal of Zoology, 	Current Zoology, Revista Argentina de 	Antropología Biológica, Journal of Zoological Systematics and Evolutionary Research, Zoological letters_.

 `Grants`_National Science Foundation (NSF)_, _The Austrian Science Fund (FWF)_.